nnsvs/nnsvs/README.md

 - [pysinsy](https://github.com/r9y9/pysinsy) **development** version is required.
 Please have a look at the repostiory for installation.
 - Pytorch >= 1.x

-Note taht packages listed above should be manually installed.
+Note that packages listed above should be manually installed.
 After installing them, you can run:

 ```
 python setup.py develop